 Check out our top 6 tips to manage spam

-These six basic rules to keep your account safe and secure – and not part of a spam botnet.
+These six basic rules to keep your account safe and secure and how to manage spam – and not be part of a spam botnet.

 1) Never respond to spam.
 Ever.